 Please check off each item as you assemble your equipment to make sure that you have everything.

-If you requested a sleeping bag on your registration form, we will distribute that to you on Sunday, September 3 at OA Check-in in Dillon Gym.
+If you requested a sleeping bag on your registration form, we will distribute that to you on Sunday, September 2 at OA Check-in in Dillon Gym.
+OA has enough sleeping pads to lend one to each person; you do not need to specifically request a sleeping pad.

 If you already own these items or could borrow them, PLEASE BRING YOUR OWN but there is no need to buy one—you will only be using the pack to transport individual and group items to and from the farm.

 _______ 1 duffle bag, or external or internal frame backpack with shoulder straps and padded hip belt.
 You’ll only be going a short distance to your campsite on the farm so you’ll need something to carry your belongings and group gear and food.
-A large duffle bag (4,000 - 5,000 cubic inches) or a backpack will work fine.
-External frame packs should have 2,000 - 3,000 cubic inches of volume and internal frame packs 4,000 - 5,000 cubic inches.
+A large duffle bag (60-70 liters) or a backpack will work fine.
+External frame packs should have 300-50L cubic inches of volume and internal frame packs 60-70L.

 _______ 1 sleeping bag with stuff sack: Any summer weight synthetic fill bag will do (fills like Polarguard Delta, CloudLoft, PrimaLoft, Thermic CF).
 If the bag has a temperature rating, a 35 to 45° F bag should be fine.
 The bag should have a nylon shell both inside and outside.
 Down bags are acceptable, but extra care must be taken to keep them dry.
 Do not bring bags with cotton shell, fill, or lining—if they get wet, you’ll never get them dry.